rabih-haddad/HADDAD/Tools-Apps/VMwhiz/Release/README.md

 - Define VM properties such as RAM, vCPUs, disk size, disk type (Dynamic or Fixed), generation (1 or 2), network, and checkpoints through a dedicated settings dialog.

 ### Resource Insights
 - The VM Calculator provides advanced functionality by analyzing available system resources to determine the optimal number of virtual machines (VMs) that can be effectively supported.
-It evaluates key metrics such as CPU, memory, storage, and network capacity, delivering precise recommendations to ensure efficient resource utilization and maintain performance stability within virtualized environments.
+It evaluates key metrics such as CPU, memory, and storage, delivering recommendations to ensure efficient resource utilization and maintain performance stability within virtualized environments.

 ### Prerequisite Validation
 - Detect and promt the user to install Hyper-V if not present.